akveo/react-native-ui-kitten/docs/assets/articles/customization.md

 ### Default values
 Sometimes it is very useful to set default style for all components in a whole application without need to set explicitly `rkType` for each component.
 All *rk-components* have a type which always applied.
-Th name of this type is set in `RkComponent.defaultType` variable.
+The name of this type is set in `RkComponent.defaultType` variable.
 All standard *rk-components* has defaultType `basic`.
 In order to change the style for all components - just override this type.

 Let's change color and size for all `RkText` components in the app: